Cy Clock User Manual

 When exiting, if fewer than 7 characters have been entered, a new time will not be set.

-To tell exactly what time it is I use the web site “time.is”.
+To see exactly what time it is I use the web site “time.is”.

 Display Format—Mode 0